jlguenego/node-expose-sspi/README.md

 - **NTLM** and **Kerberos** SSO authentication, both server and client inside a private windows organization network, for instance an ERP in a private company.
 - **Active Directory** access to users for detailed info.

 Requirements: Microsoft Windows OS, NodeJS version >=12.16.1.
+Architecture: x64 or ia32.

 ## Install